JorgeBioInf/ROS-Bacterial-Metabolism/README.md

 # Assessing the impact of endogenous Reactive Oxygen Species (ROS) on bacetiral metabolism.
 This project aimed to evaluate how endogenous reactive oxygen species (ROS) modulate the metabolism of *Pseudomonas putida* by integrating protein-level ROS susceptibility into a genome-scale metabolic model (GEM).

-All stuff available here was used to obtain the results presented in my **Master's Final Work** (TFM in spanish): "Assessing the impact of endogenous Reactive Oxygen Species (ROS) on bacterial metabolism"
+All stuff available here was used to obtain the results presented in my **Master's Final Work** (TFM in spanish): "Assessing the impact of endogenous Reactive Oxygen Species (ROS) on bacterial metabolism".

 ## What can be found here?
 - `scripts/` folder with all the **scripts** used in the project.
 It is divided into 4 main subdirectories: